umsername/Karrenkauf/README.md

 3. ```npm run dev``` in order to actually run it.
 4. follow the localhost url the the website

+### Example Lists
+If wanted, import the example.json file over the burger menu to test all functions.

 ## Backend API Endpoints

 ### Quick Test 😊